 1. Lower Stress Levels.
 Did you know that a loving, committed relationship can help you lower your stress level?
 This, of course, only applies to stable and long term, loving relationships.
 People who are in toxic or overly dramatic relationships will often find that those environments raise their stress levels.
 For those who are in committed partnerships with a loving spouse, the emotional support will actually translate to less stress overall.
 There are a few theories as to why this is possible.
 It may be the simple ability to rely on a partner to talk through life issues and support you emotionally during stressful times.
 It may also be the fact that another person can help support you physically or financially, depending on the situation inducing stress.
 What is clear is that there is scientific data to show that those in committed relationships react to stressful stimuli in a more productive way than those who are single.

 2. Fewer Illnesses.
 There’s evidence that being in love actually boosts your immune system.
-People in committed relationships tend to need to see the doctor less regularly and see fewer cases of cold and flu.
+People in committed relationships tend to need to see the doctor less regularly.

 If those top reasons aren’t enough to convince you that love is important, consider your happiness.
 According to WebMD, studies suggest that good marriages are a higher indicator of happiness and contentment than money or any other trapping associated with success.